flakes22/feli-management/README.md

 ## Advanced Features Implemented

-### 1. Personalized Recommendations System (Algorithmic Feed)
-**Description:** The application features a dynamic feed that heavily prioritizes matching user interests against event and club attributes.
-Instead of basic filtering, the system acts as a personalized recommendation engine.
+As per the requirements spanning Tier A, Tier B, and Tier C, the following 5 advanced features have been fully implemented into the system:

+### 1. Merchandise Payment Approval Workflow (Tier A)
+**Description:** Implement a payment verification system for merchandise purchases.
+Users upload a payment proof (image) after placing an order, entering a "Pending Approval" state.
+Organizers can view a separate tab with all orders showing uploaded payment proofs, approve/reject them, decrement stock, and automatically dispatch QR tickets upon approval.
 **Justification & Design Choices:**
-- Participants who sign up can declare multi-select interests.
-A scoring algorithm parses out text from an event's tags, description, name, and the organizer's category and aggregates points matching the user's declared interests.
-- This creates an immersive, personalized dashboard, encouraging user engagement.
-- Technical decision: The scoring logic is implemented entirely at the backend layer `getInterestScore` mapping.
-This ensures ranking integrity and offloads processing from client devices, allowing the server to sort and paginate the response effectively.

-### 2. Custom Dynamic Form Builder for Event Registrations
-**Description:** Organizers are no longer confined to static registration schemas.
-They can create dynamic sub-forms per event, specifying different field types (Dropdown, Required, Textbox, Checkboxes).
+- Ensures correct audit trailing and verification of manual payments before committing limited stock.
+It completely avoids the scenario of fake/unpaid orders monopolizing the merchandising inventory.
+- **Technical decision:** We reused the core `Registration` schema and dynamically shifted states via `paymentProof` and `paymentStatus` properties.
+Heavy business logic (stock decrement, QR generation, grid-email dispatch) is decoupled from the participant purchase and isolated securely inside the organizer's approval mutation route, preventing any client-side tampering of inventory logic.

+### 2. QR Scanner & Attendance Tracking (Tier A)
+**Description:** Built-in QR Code scanner for organizers to validate tickets during events natively using a device camera, alongside attendance synchronization, duplicate scan rejections, and manual override tracking.
 **Justification & Design Choices:**
-- Every event has different requirements.
-Non-technical events might need t-shirt sizes, while coding competitions might need GitHub URLs.
-Hardcoding these in the schema is a poor technical decision.
-- Technical decision: We implemented a `customFormSchema` populated within the primary Event Schema via Mongoose.
-The frontend parses this schema and dynamically renders localized React Form components depending on the field's meta-properties, collecting responses effectively within a flexible MongoDB Document array.
+- Greatly accelerates event entry management on the ground and completely mitigates fraudulent or duplicate paper-ticket usage, bringing the platform up to the standards of modern ticketing apps.
+- **Technical decision:** Implemented `html5-qrcode` on the React frontend to interface directly with the device's hardware camera.
+The QR data payload contains stringified JSON corresponding to the unique database ObjectIds, which are mapped cleanly by a dedicated backend attendance controller that enforces validation constraints before immutably stamping the `attendanceMarked` boolean flag.

-### 3. Real-Time Socket Integrations
+### 3. Real-Time Discussion Forum (Tier B)
-**Description:** Real-time updates delivered concurrently to clients using WebSockets.
+**Description:** Real-time discussion forum embedded on the Event Details page allowing registered participants to post messages and organizers to moderate, post announcements, and respond in real-time.
 **Justification & Design Choices:**
-- Important for scenarios like registration limits nearing capacity or time-critical updates by Admins.
-Standard periodic HTTP polling places too much strain on the database.
-- Technical decision: Integrated `socket.io`.
-Websockets significantly lower the network footprint and latency compared to standard REST pooling, ensuring robust real-time synchronization.

-### 4. Automated Ticketing & QR Check-ins
-**Description:** Upon registration, the backend automatically generates a virtual QR ticket and manages digital entry validation via webcam scanning at the frontend interface using `html5-qrcode`.
+- Promotes high engagement and drastically cuts down on external chat groups (WhatsApp, Discord) becoming fractured or losing important context.
+It keeps event-specific communication tightly coupled to the actual event listing.
+- **Technical decision:** Powered fundamentally by WebSockets using `Socket.io`.
+Standard HTTP periodic polling is deeply inefficient for chat; the bidirectional persistent socket channel ensures sub-second broadcast rendering for all connected users simultaneously without overwhelming the database with continuous read queries.
+MongoDB persists the chat history so late-joiners can hydrate the chat state.

+### 4. Organizer Password Reset Workflow (Tier B)
+**Description:** A complete password reset ecosystem for organizers.
+Organizers request a reset; Admin views requests via a central dashboard, adds notes, and approves/rejects them.
+Upon approval, the system auto-generates a secure new password for the Admin to share out-of-band.
 **Justification & Design Choices:**
-- Decreases check-in friction by 90% during live event management.
-- Technical decision: Instead of storing image binaries of QR codes to a database, we compute the base64 or link URLs functionally (`qrcode` module).
-We integrated `html5-qrcode` to interface directly with client hardware to scan these generated payloads, triggering an isolated check-in API request when successfully resolved.
+- Provides an extremely robust, centralized administrative security workflow.
+By preventing organizers from executing arbitrary password resets unmonitored, it forces authentication oversight strictly back to the system Admin, mitigating internal hijacking during organizer handovers.
+- **Technical decision:** Bypassed reliance on external SMTP/email-magic-link OTP flows by storing an embedded `passwordResetRequests` subdocument array natively inside the `Organizer` Mongoose model.
+Upon an Admin approval trigger (`updateOne` bypass to avoid strict validation errors), the backend issues a cryptographically secure random password utilizing Node's native `crypto` utility.

-### 5. Bot Protection via Google ReCAPTCHA
+### 5. Bot Protection (Tier C)
-**Description:** Ensures interactions originating from signup endpoints and login portals are generated by actual users.
+**Description:** CAPTCHA verification strictly enforced on all public authentication routes (login and participant registration).
 **Justification & Design Choices:**
-- Crucial for mitigating DDOS attacks, malicious DB flooding, or credential stuffing.
+- An absolute necessity for any public-facing form.
+Crucial for mitigating DDoS payload attacks, malicious database flooding with fake accounts, and automated credential stuffing.
-- Technical decision: A frontend implementation handles user-facing challenges, resolving a token that is transmitted down to the backend.
-The backend acts as the true arbiter, verifying this specific token against the secret ReCaptcha endpoint via TLS before evaluating the request.
+- **Technical decision:** Integrated `react-google-recaptcha`.
+The React frontend handles the localized user-facing visual challenge, generating a temporary token.
+Crucially, the Node backend acts as the true zero-trust arbiter, intercepting the auth controller pipeline to independently verify this specific token against Google's secret `siteverify` TLS endpoint before processing any data schemas.

 ## Database Architecture & Additional Attributes Justification